The Calamity Disaster

 “Unclear.
 In any case, our orders are to—”

 The bridge rocked with a sudden blast, sending me nearly off my feet.
 Diz’s camera went off course, veering toward navigation and getting a quick upskirt on the overeager ensign Kelly.
 I wasn’t sure if Diz had done that on purpose.
+Her camera was always doing things like that.

 “Report!”
 Shane said, but another blast hit the ship, sparks flying from the navigation desk.
 I fell this time, my knee hitting the minimally carpeted floor rather hard.